Metro Exodus Enhanced Edition First to Support DualSense Controller on PC

 After a patch today, Metro Exodus Enhanced Edition became the first PC game to support haptic feedback and adaptive triggers officially (vid source is reddit) pic.twitter.com/CC3bUiKjwlMay 21, 2021

-To check this out for yourself, you'll need a copy of Metro Exodus Enhanced Edition for PC from Steam.
+To check this out for yourself, you'll need a copy of Metro Exodus Enhanced Edition for PC from Steam, Epic Game Store, or GOG.
+Once you’ve downloaded the game, verify the hotfix has been downloaded as well.
 This requires a ray tracing-capable GPU, ideally one of the best graphics cards, or you won't be able to play the game.
 Once you have that out of the way, you'll need a DualSense controller (you already have one, right?), and it will need to be connected to the PC via a USB-C cable to get the full experience.

-It's important to note that this will not work with the Epic Game Store version or the GOG versions of the game.
-Nor will it work with the 3rd-party tool, DS4Windows.
-This is only made possible thanks to the Steam API and whatever special sauce that 4A has implemented in a recent Metro Exodus Enhanced Edition hotfix that updates the game to version 2.0.0.1.
-While it wasn't mentioned, I'm wondering if Valve finally figured out the missing piece to enable the full potential of the DualSense controller.
+Originally it was stated that the DualSense was only working in the Steam version of Metro Exodus: Enhanced Edition and that was incorrect.
+I’m not sure what happened but previously the DualSense controller was not showing up in the Epic Game Store.
+However, as of now, it is and I have confirmed that the DualSense controller does in fact use the haptic feedback and adaptive triggers.
+We can’t say if it was due to forcing EGS to verify the files or what.
+However, the DualSense is working with the Epic Game Store version.
+To verify that your version has updated, head over to the installation folder, right-click on the Metro Exodus executable and check the “Details” tab.
+It should show file version 2.0.1.1.
+If not, you’ll have to force an update in the Epic Games Store.

 I've been covering the DualSense and PC gaming for a while now, and seeing this being implemented has been exciting.
 Sony itself is still not supporting the DualSense controller on PC/Windows yet, which is expected.
 It took PlayStation six years before it supported the DualShock 4 for Windows.

-Note: Editor’s Note: This article has been updated to reflect current DualSense support of both the Steam and Epic Game Store versions of the game, and to explain how to check if your game has been updated to the latest version, which is required for full DualSense support.